-- Facilitate improved transport linkages and east/west connections to the Hume and Goulburn Valley Highway corridors in particular. - Protect the Alpine approaches as major transport and tourism routes. - Facilitate use and development that directs heavy vehicle/freight traffic away from Mansfield Township and minimises any adverse impact on existing road networks and local traffic. - Improve road safety by supporting the provision of an efficient movement network for vehicles, pedestrians and cyclists.
+- Facilitate improved transport linkages and east/west connections to the Hume and Goulburn Valley Highway corridors in particular. - Protect the Alpine approaches as major transport and tourism routes. - Facilitate use and development that directs heavy vehicle/freight traffic away from Mansfield Township and minimises any adverse impact on existing road networks and local traffic. - Improve road safety and active transport connectivity by supporting the provision of an efficient movement network for vehicles, pedestrians and cyclists.